bdcrops/module-declarative/README.md

 ### What is <table/> Attributes ?
 #### <table/> Attributes
-  • name – Name of the table – Required
+  [](• name – Name of the table – Required
   • resource (default) – Database connection to use for the operation – Allowed values – default, sales, checkout
-  • engine (innodb) – MySQL Table engine – Allowed values – innodb, memory
+  • engine (innodb) – MySQL Table engine – Allowed values – innodb, memory)

 ![Attributes](docs/magento-2-declarative-schema-19-638.jpg)
 #### <table/> Attributes (Contd)
-• comment (not comments added) – Comment Relating the table
+[](• comment (not comments added) – Comment Relating the table
 • charset (utf8) – Charset for the table
 • collation (utf8_general_ci) – Collation to match the charset
-• onCreate (empty) – Helps trigger a task after the table is created
+• onCreate (empty) – Helps trigger a task after the table is created)
 ![Attributes (Contd)](docs/magento-2-declarative-schema-20-638.jpg)

 ### What is  integer columns?